naitmare01/Powershell/README.md

 # Powershell

-This repo will contains usefull Powershell scripts.
+This repo will contains useful Powershell scripts.